BrandonXLF/btd/docs/file-format.md

 ### `meta`

 The first entry.
-Contains information about the recipe.
+Contains information about the Instruction File.

 * `dir` - Base directory to use for commands and file operations.
 All relatives paths are processed relative to this path.